-ComFrame Standard M1E1-1 Supervisors identify whether or not a group qualifies as an i internationally active insurance group (IAIG).
-Parameter M1E1-1-1 An insurance group qualifies as an IAIG if it meets the following criteria: (a) international activity criterion premiums are written in three or more jurisdictions and percentage of gross premiums written outside the home jurisdiction is at least 10% of the group's total gross written premium. and (b) size criterion (based on a rolling three-year average) total assets are at least USD 50 billion or gross written premiums are at least USD 10 billion.
-Guideline M1E1-1-1-1 "Premiums are written in three or more jurisdictions" are those written by subsidiaries or branches.
-"Total assets" includes group assets related to the insurance business of the group.
-Guideline M1E1-1-1-2 An IAIG may be: an insurance group that only conducts insurance business a financial conglomerate dominated by insurance business that also includes other financial business such as banking or securities related activities part of a financial conglomerate dominated by other financial business part of a diversified conglomerate including non-financial activities.
-Guideline M1E1-1-1-3 Although an insurance entity which has no parent or subsidiaries is legally not an insurance group, it is regarded as an IAIG if it operates on a branch basis in foreign jurisdictions and meets the criteria.
-Parameter M1E1-1-2 The criteria in M1E1-1-1 for identification purposes are applied on the basis of the insurance group's consolidated financial statements prepared for supervisory purposes or, where such statements are not available, on the basis of consolidated general purpose financial statements. joint venture or joint arrangement, involved supervisors take these Parameter M1E1-1-3 Involved supervisors have discretion in applying the criteria to determine whether an insurance group qualifies as an IAIG.
-Guideline M1E1-1-3-1 The discretion allows involved supervisors to: qualify an insurance group that does not meet the criteria as an IAIG or not qualify an insurance group that does meet the criteria as an IAIG.
+- an insurance group that only conducts insurance business - a financial conglomerate dominated by insurance business that also includes other financial business such as banking or securities related activities - part of a financial conglomerate dominated by other financial business - part of a diversified conglomerate including non-financial activities.

+Although an insurance entity which has no parent or subsidiaries is legally not an insurance group, it should be regarded as an IAIG if it operates on a branch basis in foreign jurisdictions and meets the criteria.

+The criteria in M1E1-1-1 for identification purposes are applied on the basis of the insurance group's consolidated financial statements prepared for supervisory purposes or, where such statements are not available, on the basis of consolidated general purpose financial statements. purposes or consolidated general purpose financial statements.
+Parameter M1E1-1-3 Involved supervisors have discretion in applying the criteria to determine whether an insurance group qualifies as an IAIG.
+Guideline M1E1-1-3-1 The discretion allows involved supervisors to: • qualify an insurance group that does not meet the criteria as an IAIG or • not qualify an insurance group that does meet the criteria as an IAIG.
 Guideline M1E1-1-3-2 The following examples show how involved supervisors may apply their discretion: an involved supervisor requests the group-wide supervisor to consider an insurance group as an IAIG if its business activities in the host jurisdiction are material, even though the group does not meet some of the criteria a group will meet the criteria in the near future, for example, through mergers and acquisitions a group will not meet the criteria in the near future as a result of, for example, expected disposal of part of the group business activities a group's activities are predominately in its home market with minimal business activities in a number of jurisdictions there are entities additional to those in the consolidated financial statements which are relevant from the perspective of risk to the group.
-Guideline M1E1-1-3-3 If an IAIG changes or rearranges its business activities to avoid meeting the criteria, involved supervisors should consider whether to exercise discretion and treat the group as an IAIG.
+Guideline M1E1-1-3-3